 - The body is unable to absorb iron from the foods eaten in conditions such as celiac disease

 Insufficient levels of circulating and stored iron may eventually lead to iron deficiency anemia (decreased hemoglobin and hematocrit, smaller and paler red cells).
-In the early stage of iron deficiency, no physical effects are usually seen and the amount of iron stored may be significantly depleted before any signs or symptoms of iron deficiency develop.
-If a person is otherwise healthy and anemia develops over a long period of time, symptoms may not appear before the hemoglobin in the blood drops below the lower limit of normal.
+In the early stage of iron deficiency, no physical effects are usually seen.
+The amount of iron stored may be significantly depleted before any signs or symptoms of iron deficiency develop.

-However, as the iron deficiency progresses, symptoms eventually begin to appear.
-The most common symptoms of anemia include fatigue, weakness, dizziness, headaches and pale skin.
+However, as iron deficiency progresses, symptoms eventually begin to appear.
+The most common symptoms of anemia include fatigue, weakness, dizziness, headaches, and pale skin.

-These tests may be ordered along with other iron tests when results from a routine complete blood count (CBC) show that a person’s hemoglobin and hematocrit are low and their red blood cells are smaller and paler than normal (microcytic and hypochromic), suggesting iron deficiency anemia even though other clinical symptoms may not have developed yet.
+These tests may be ordered along with other iron tests when results from a routine CBC show that your hemoglobin and hematocrit are low and your red blood cells are smaller and paler than normal (microcytic and hypochromic), suggesting iron deficiency anemia even though other clinical symptoms may not have developed yet.

-Iron tests may be ordered when a person develops signs and symptoms of anemia such as:
+Iron tests may be ordered when you develop signs and symptoms of anemia such as:

 - Chronic fatigue/tiredness

 Testing may be ordered when iron overload is suspected.
 Signs and symptoms of iron overload will vary from person to person and tend to worsen over time.
 They are due to iron accumulation in the blood and tissues.
 These may include:

 - Joint pain

 - Weight loss